barz-christian/jupyterbook/README.md

 # jupyterbook

-- quick learn how to build a book with jupyter book
+content: quick learn how to build a book with jupyter book
+installation:
+Build book:
+publish book: `ghp-import` and `gh-pages` further readings: